-Admission to the event is $5 per person and is open to the public.
+This event is free and open to the public.

-The event is free and open to the public.
+The talk is free and open to the public.